Photo: © Barbara Follett

 About the Author

 The critical and popular success of that novel and its follow-ups, Triple (1979), The Key to Rebecca (1980), The Man from St. Petersburg (1982), and Lie Down with Lions(1986), moved Follett to the forefront of the world’s espionage novelists.
 The Key to Rebecca was made into a mini-series starring Cliff Robertson and David Soul.
 Follett’s first nonfiction venture, On Wings of Eagles (1983), an account of the 1978 rescue of two American business executives employed by Ross Perot, became a huge bestseller and was made into a mini-series with Richard Crenna and Burt Lancaster.

-Follett then surprised readers by radically changing course with The Pillars of the Earth, a novel about the building of a cathedral in the middle ages.
-Published in September 1989 to rave reviews, it was on The New York Times best-seller list for eighteen weeks, substantially outselling Follett’s previous hardcover books.
-The Pillars of the Earth also reached the #1 position on lists in Canada, Great Britain, and Italy, and it was on the German bestseller list for two years.
+He then surprised readers by radically changing course with The Pillars of the Earth, a novel about building a cathedral in the Middle Ages.
+Published in September 1989 to rave reviews, it was on the New York Times bestseller list for eighteen weeks.
+It also reached the No. 1 position on lists in Canada, Great Britain and Italy, and was on the German bestseller list for six years.

 In November 2007, The Pillars of the Earth became the most popular ever choice of the Oprah Winfrey Book Club, returning to No. 1 on the New York Times bestseller list.
 The miniseries, produced by Ridley Scott and starring Ian McShane and Matthew Macfadyen, was broadcast in 2010.